ThemeBoy/ajax-dropdowns/readme.txt

 == Description ==

 If you want to add content from multiple post types on one page with a dropdown to switch between them, this plugin is for you.
-Dropdowns can query posts via AJAX, inline, or redirection.
+Dropdowns can query posts via Ajax, inline, or redirection.

 == Installation ==